nixiesearch/nixiesearch/docs/docs/quickstart.md

 {"result":"created","took":8256}
 ```

-As Nixiesearch is running an LLM embedding model inference inside, indexing large document corpus on CPU may take a while.
+As Nixiesearch is running a local embedding model inference inside, indexing large document corpus on CPU may take a while.
+Optionally you can use API-based embedding providers like [OpenAI](features/inference/embeddings/openai.md) and [Cohere](features/inference/embeddings/cohere.md).

 !!! note